Christ in Leviticus

 Open the chapter → - Leviticus 18Curated

 Leviticus 18 opens and closes on the same refrain - I am the LORD your God (vv.
 2, 30) - and between those bookends it sets a frame and a promise that the New Testament will reach for directly.
-The frame: Israel is to live like neither the land of Egypt behind them nor the land of Canaan ahead, but to belong wholly to the LORD - the same call the apostle later sounds, be ye holy; for I am holy (1 Pet.
-1:15-16), to a people whose very body is the temple of the Holy Ghost (1…
+The frame: Israel is to belong wholly to the LORD, setting aside the patterns of Egypt behind them and Canaan ahead - the same call the apostle later sounds, be ye holy; for I am holy (1 Pet.
+1:15-16), to a people whose very body is the temple of the Holy Ghost (1 Cor.
+6:19).
+The pr…

 Open the chapter → - Leviticus 19Curated